tectalic/cpt-editor/readme.txt

 No. If you deactivate this plugin, your Custom Post Type definitions will revert to their defaults.

 = I found a bug.
-How can I contribute a patch or bug fix? = Fork our [Github Repository](https://github.com/OM4/cpt-editor) and send us a pull request.
+How can I contribute a patch or bug fix? = We'd love you to fork our [Github Repository](https://github.com/OM4/cpt-editor) and send us a pull request.

 == Screenshots ==
 1. The list of registered Custom Post Types